-There are several helper programs to get an OS on to a disk to boot an IT Device.
+There are several helper programs to get an OS on a disk for booting an IT Device.
 We will not go in to all the details, hopefully you understand what it is to burn an OS to disk for use.
 This is the process for using RPi imager to burn pretty much any OS for use.
+Remember I am using this as a server the desktop is similar but you won’t use the server settings at the end of this article.

 Use RPi Imager to burn the os to the SD Card: